 Tesamorelin Before and After – How it Works

 Growth hormone-releasing hormone or GHRH; somatocrinin is a 44-amino acid endogenous peptide hormone released from the neurosecretory nerve terminals of these arcuate neurons in a pulsating mode.
-GHRH then carries from the hypothalamic-pituitary portal system to the pituitary gland, where it binds to growth hormone-releasing hormone receptors and stimulates the secretion of growth hormone by the pituitary gland.
+After this the GHRH then carries from the hypothalamic-pituitary portal system to the pituitary gland.
+Then it binds to growth hormone-releasing hormone receptors and stimulates the secretion of growth hormone by the pituitary gland.

 Peptide Tesamorelin Mechanism of Action

 The peptide Tesamorelin works similarly to its natural analog GHRH.
 In the anterior pituitary gland, it binds to growth hormone-releasing hormone receptors (GHRHR), which causes the production of growth hormone (GH) by the pituitary gland.
 The growth hormone then carries some of its effects by binding to the receptors of the target cells of various organs in the body; however, the main target organ of growth hormone is the liver, where GH stimulates the production of IGF-1 or insulin-like growth factor 1.